HenrikStiernstedt/Sing/README.md

 * [x] The possibility to add songs easily and store them.

+* [ ] Remove the pending question object and only work on the quizMaster.questionList.
+This makes it possible to make misstakes for no gain at all.

 ## Songboard only mode
 * [ ] A way to only show songs.
 * [ ] A way to not be part of the singing board, but still recieve singing updates.